 Congress should provide enough funding for subsidized housing to meet demand among those who qualify.
-At a minimum, it should provide enough funding to maintain the existing number of units and to assist all renters who have severe rent burdens Rent payments that equal or exceed 50 percent of household income. (spending more than half their gross income on rent).
+At a minimum, it should provide enough funding to maintain the existing number of units and to assist all renters who have severe rent burdens (spending more than half their gross income on rent).

 Policymakers should prioritize funding for projects that preserve affordable housing for longer periods of time, rehabilitate existing properties to create more affordable units, or renew rental-assistance contracts.